Patient Stories > Early Detection Helps Treat Pancreatic Cancer at ‘Curable Stage’

 Judy Ethen loves looking forward far more than looking back.

-After surviving three bouts of cancer and losing several family members to the disease, the retired 71-year-old knows it’s important to be front and center for family activities and gatherings.
+After surviving multiple bouts of cancer and losing several family members to the disease, Judy knows it’s important to be front and center for family activities and gatherings.

-She and her husband of 47 years, Adrian, keep busy chasing after three grown sons and six grandchildren in their home state of Minnesota.
+She and her husband, Adrian, keep busy chasing after three grown sons and six grandchildren in their home state of Minnesota.

 “I can’t get enough football games, soccer games, baseball games, music recitals and family times,” she says.
 “I refuse to be tied back.
 I’m very social, I prefer it that way.
 I find that if you dwell on yourself, it's a downer.”

 The second youngest of 10 children, Judy lost her father and a brother to pancreatic cancer.
 Two more brothers died of cancer of the liver and esophagus.
-Judy was treated for thyroid cancer 20 years ago and underwent a mastectomy to treat breast cancer six years ago.
+Judy was treated for thyroid cancer in the 2000s and underwent a mastectomy to treat breast cancer in 2016.
 In 2020, she was diagnosed with pancreatic cancer.

 “I’ve had cancer scares over the years,” she says.